 - As this is a remote event which you will be completing independently, The Brain Tumour Charity is not responsible for your safety.
 Completing a risk assessment will help protect yourself and other people who may come to harm during your fundraising.
 For more guidance, please read our useful guide.

 - When choosing a route, stick to well lit public footpaths, avoiding busy roads and private land.

 - We do suggest having at least one member of your household with you to support you, whether that’s through meeting you at points along the way, providing you with refreshments or being on hand to provide you with any other support you might need.

 - All walkers are requested to be considerate of residents when walking through residential areas.

-- The Brain Tumour Charity would advise, for your own safety, that all walkers observe current government and local authority guidelines and social distancing regulations at all times.
+- The Brain Tumour Charity expects all walkers to obey current government and local authority guidelines and social distancing regulations at all times.

 Can The Charity provide support on the day for longer walks?

 Please do contact The Twilight Walk Team, if you wish for a charity representative to attend on the day for your larger walk.
 We’d love to attend walks where possible, though sadly we cannot guarantee attendance at all walks